 We’re at a fascinating frontier, and we look forward to continuing to follow the progression of this current technology and experimenting with AI tools.
 We’ll be updating this piece as new tools and capabilities come online, so check back for our next update!

-And if you’re looking for some creative, expertly skilled humans who know how to use these tools to their full potential, please reach out.
-We’d love to supercharge your next project.
+And if you’re looking for some creative, expertly skilled humans who know how to use these tools to their full potential, check out how we can utilize AI to supercharge your next project.